 Address: Bridge Rd, Bristol BS8 3PA, UK

 The Bristol Cathedral is a Grade I listed building located on College Green, right next to the City Council.
-The Bristol Cathedral has an array of architectural styles.
+This gorgeous, tranquil place dates back to the 1100s.
+Enter the cathedral and admire its many architecture styles.

-It is open for visitors so you can marvel at the stunning interior and the entry is free.
-In the inside, you can see full height aisles using stone bridges with open transverse arches and ribs.
+It is open for visitors, so make sure to add it to your itinerary as the entry is free.
+Marvel at the stunning interior and spot the full height aisles using stone bridges with open transverse arches and ribs.

 Address: College Green, Bristol BS1 5TJ, UK